broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-troubleshooting.md

    2. After deleting or renaming the duplicate sample, you can restart the workflow without any clean up.
 3. `BulkIngestGenomes/GvsBulkIngestGenomes/hash/call-ImportGenomes/GvsImportGenomes/hash/call-GetUningestedSampleIds/gvs_ids.csv Required file output '/cromwell_root/gvs_ids.csv' does not exist.`
    1. If you've attempted to run GVS more than once in the same BigQuery dataset, you may see this error.
 Please delete the dataset and create a new one.
 We recommend naming the new dataset something different than the one you deleted.
+4. AssignIds failure with error message: `BigQuery error in mk operation: Not found: Dataset`
+   1. This is saying that GVS was unable to find the BigQuery dataset specified in the inputs.
+If you haven't created a BigQuery dataset prior to running the workflow, you can follow the steps in [the quickstart](./gvs-quickstart.md).
+If you created it and still see this error, check the naming of the dataset matches your input specified and that the google project in the inputs is correct.
+Lastly, confirm you have set up the correct permissions for your Terra proxy account following the instructions in the quickstart.

 ## Reblocking
 1. `htsjdk.tribble.TribbleException$MalformedFeatureFile: Unable to parse header with error: Your input file has a malformed header: We never saw the required CHROM header line (starting with one #) for the input VCF file, for input source: file:///cromwell_root/v1_[uuid]`